Amy Winfrey: Making Fiends

 Winfrey created Making Fiends in 2003 as a web cartoon.
 The series has 21 episodes created between 2003 and 2005.
 Winfrey voiced several characters, including Charlotte.
 Winfrey was able to produce web animation full time after she began selling merchandise of her characters online.
 Nickelodeon contacted Winfrey in early 2004 about bringing Making Fiends on TV.
 The series only had one season, airing from October 4 to November 1, 2008, on the secondary channel Nicktoons Network.
 Viacom, now Paramount Global, retained the rights to the property after the series was canceled.
 Despite the limited run, the series was named "Best Television Series" at Annecy International Animation Film Festival in 2008.

 Recent work

 For a five-year period between 2014 and 2019, Winfrey worked as director on all six seasons of the Netflix animated series BoJack Horseman, typically working on three episodes per season, including some of the series' most notable episodes, Zoës and Zeldas, Brand New Couch, Hank After Dark, Thoughts and Prayers, Ruthie, Free Churro, The New Client, and the show's penultimate episode, 'The View From Halfway Down.'
 She was nominated twice for the Primetime Emmy Award for Outstanding Animated Program by the Academy of Television Arts & Sciences for "Free Churro" and "The View From Halfway Down".
-She also worked on the second season of 'Greatest Party Story Ever', an animated episode of Adam Ruins Everything, the first season of Tuca & Bertie, and is currently a supervising producer on Velma.
+She also worked on the second season of 'Greatest Party Story Ever', an animated episode of Adam Ruins Everything, the first season of Tuca & Bertie.
+She was a supervising producer on the Max series Velma.